Esri

-Founded as the Environmental Systems Research Institute in 1969 as a land-use consulting firm, Esri currently has 49 offices worldwide including 11 research and development centers in the United States, Europe, the Middle East and Africa and Asia Pacific.
+Founded in 1969 as a land-use consulting firm, Esri currently has 49 offices worldwide including 11 research and development centers in the United States, Europe, the Middle East and Africa and Asia Pacific.
 There are 10 regional U.S. offices and over 3,000 partners globally, with users in every country and a total of over a million active users in 350,000 organizations.
 These include Fortune 500 companies, most national governments, 20,000 cities, all 50 US States and 7,000+ universities.
 The firm has 4,000 total employees, and is privately held by its founders.
+Strategic partners include Microsoft, Salesforce, Amazon Web Services, Autodesk, and SAP, among others.
 In a 2016 Investor's Business Daily article, Esri's annual revenues were indicated to be $1.1 billion.

-The company hosts an annual International User's Conference, which was first held on the Redlands campus in 1981 with 16 attendees.
-The 43rd User Conference was held in San Diego at the San Diego Convention Center.
-In 2022, 31,590 users from 142 countries attended either in person or digitally.

-Ownership

-Jack and Laura Dangermond founded Esri in 1969.
-Jack Dangermond is the current president.

-Esri is a privately held company and debt free.
+History

+In 1969, Esri was founded by the couple, Jack and Laura Dangermond, as Environmental Systems Research Institute (ESRI), in Redlands, California.
+Esri was established when the couple started working on the technology to integrate human development with environmental stewardship at Harvard University's lab for computer graphics and spatial analysis in the early 1960s.
+Inspired by the early mapmaking software in development at the lab, Jack and Laura Dangermond conceptualized using computer-powered mapping and analysis for complex problem-solving.

+The company released Arc/Info, the first commercial GIS program, containing maps attached to relational database.
+In the late 1990s, Esri reengineered Arc/Info and developed it into a modular and scalable GIS platform.
+Esri then switched from providing contract mapping services to developing mapping software products.
+The first ArcGIS software offering (8.1) was announced at the Esri International User Conference (Esri UC) in 2000.
+ArcGIS 8.1 was officially released on April 24, 2001.